swisscom/cf-sample-app-php/README.md

 # CF Sample App PHP

-A Clojure sample web application that can be deployed to Cloud Foundry
+A PHP sample web application that can be deployed to Cloud Foundry